AWS Big Data Blog

 • datanode.balance.max.concurrent.moves: Number of threads used by the block balancer for pending moves

-• namenode.replication.work.multiplier.per.iteration: Used to determine the number of blocks to begin transfers immediately during each replication interval
+• namenode.replication.work.multiplier.per.iteration: Used to determine the number of blocks to begin transfers immediately during each replication interval.
+The actual number is obtained by multiplying this multiplier value with total number of live data nodes in the cluster.

 (Beware when modifying: Changing these configurations improperly, especially on a cluster with high load, can seriously degrade cluster performance.)